LL6005 - Public International Law (2018/19)

 International law is increasingly important to states, organisations and individuals, and impacts on every aspect of modern life.

-This 30 credit module will provide students with a thorough knowledge of the key concepts of international law such as the sources of international law, the definition of statehood, the principle of self-determination, states’ acquisition of title to territory and jurisdiction over territory and people, state responsibility for unlawful acts, and states’ use of force.
-Students will also be given a solid grasp of some key areas of substantive law such as Law of the Sea and other topical areas.
+This 30 credit module will provide students with a thorough knowledge of the key concepts of international law, such as the sources of international law, the definition of statehood, the principle of self-determination, states’ acquisition of title to territory and jurisdiction over territory and people, state responsibility for unlawful acts, and states’ use of force.

 Knowledge of the key principles and substantive topics will be matched with understanding of the operation of international law in the real world.
 Students will be encouraged to approach the subject critically and to develop their analytic skills to the highest level.